albinvar/termux-webzone/README.md

 composer global update albinvar/termux-webzone
 ```

-Additionaly old users needs to regenerate settings using the command ```webzone settings:init -f``` for any major updates.
+Additionaly, old users needs to regenerate settings using the command ```webzone settings:init -f``` for any major updates.

 ## Features